-These three bacteria, E. Coli, Salmonella, and C. perfringens, represent some of the most common causes of foodborne illness.
-These foodborne illnesses are easily diagnosed due to tests that allow for the detection of the pathogen in a persons system.
-Additional information regarding these bacteria is included as follows:
+Three bacteria, E. coli, Salmonella, and C. perfringens, represent some of the most common causes of foodborne illness.
+These foodborne illnesses are easily diagnosed due to tests that allow for the detection of the pathogens in a person’s system.

-E. coli: This bacteria is carried in cattle or similar animals.
+- E. coli: This bacteria is carried in cattle or similar animals.
 Foodborne illness from this bacteria is caused by consumption of food or water contaminated by small amounts of feces.
 You can also contract E. coli by consuming unpasteurized products.
-E. Coli can spread from person to person.
+E. coli can spread from person to person.
 The symptoms resulting from this infection include severe and bloody diarrhea and painful abdominal cramps.
 These symptoms are usually not accompanied by a fever.
-Three to five percent of the E. coli cases lead to hemolytic uremic syndrome that can lead to temporary anemia, profuse bleeding, and kidney failure.
+The CDC estimates that around five to 10 percent who are diagnosed with certain strains of E. coli infections develop a potentially life-threatening complication known as hemolytic uremic syndrome (HUS) that can lead to temporary anemia, profuse bleeding and kidney failure.

-C. perfringens: This is a rod-shaped bacteria that lives in environments that do not contain oxygen, such as in the intestines of humans and domesticated animals.
-This bacteria is commonly called the cafeteria germ as it results from food left at room temperature for extended periods of time.
+- C. perfringens: This is a rod-shaped bacteria that lives in environments that do not contain oxygen, such as in the intestines of humans and domesticated animals.
+This bacteria is commonly called the cafeteria germ, as it results from food left at room temperature for extended periods of time.
 These bacteria produce spores that exist in soil, sediment, and areas prone to human or animal fecal pollution.
-The symptoms resulting from infection by this bacteria include abdominal cramps and diarrhea that usually resolve in 1 to 2 days.
+The symptoms resulting from infection by this bacteria include abdominal cramps and diarrhea that usually resolve in one to two days.
 Ingesting large numbers of these bacteria could lead to necrotic enteritis, leading to severe damage to the intestines, which can be fatal.

-As stated before, foodborne illnesses caused by these pathogens can be definitively diagnosed due to tests that can detect the pathogen in a persons system or in the food that was consumed.
+The foodborne illnesses caused by the pathogens above can be definitively diagnosed by tests that detect the pathogens in a person’s system or in the food that was consumed.
 However, many foodborne illnesses are caused by pathogens that cannot be detected or have not been identified, thus these sicknesses remain undiagnosed.
-In fact, nearly 82% of illnesses and hospitalizations, and approximately 64% of deaths caused by foodborne illness each year remain undiagnosed.

 Although strides have been made to cope with FBDOs as they happen, there are a few simple habits that you can personally do that significantly decrease your chances of contracting a foodborne illness.
-When purchasing, transporting, storing and preparing food there are measures that should be taken in order to ensure the safety of the food you are consuming.
+When purchasing, transporting, storing and preparing food, there are measures that should be taken in order to ensure the safety of the food you are consuming.
 Many foodborne illnesses arise out of carelessness in the handling of our food prior to consumption.
-According to the USDA food borne illnesses peak in summer months.
+According to the U.S. Department of Agriculture (USDA), food borne illnesses peak during the summer months.
 The following is a list of practices that can be followed to minimize the likeliness of contracting a foodborne disease.